acend/container-basics-training/content/en/docs/03/_index.md

 Where `<container>` can refer to the `CONTAINER ID` (the first two characters are normally sufficient) or one of the `NAMES` from the output of `docker ps`.

 {{% alert title="Note" color="primary" %}}
-The docker exec command needs either the ID or name of the container.
+The docker exec command needs either the ID or NAME of the container.
 Additionally, at the end, an executable.
 {{% /alert %}}

 In this example it's `bash` as we want to do something interactively in the container.